JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    * The `getAllLaunches` function has the `suspend` modifier because it contains a call of the suspend function `HttpClient.get()`.
      The `get()` function includes an asynchronous operation to retrieve data over the internet and can only be called from a coroutine or another suspend function.
 The network request will be executed in the HTTP client's thread pool.
-   * The URL to send a GET request to is passed as an argument to the `get()` function.
+   * The URL for sending a GET request is passed as an argument to the `get()` function.

 ## Build an SDK